Changing the Identity Store

 Methods for restoring content and permissions

 Method 1: Use site export and import—In this method, you start by exporting each site in your existing deployment.
-Then, you install the new server and configure it for the new authentication type.
+Then, you install the new server and configure it for the new identity store type.
 You then create new users in the default site on the new server.
 Finally, you import all the original sites.
 During the import stage, you can map the original identities to the new users that you created in the default site.

 This method is most appropriate for smaller deployments with fairly autonomous and data savvy users.
 From an administrative perspective, this method is the simplest, since you're not actively porting over content.
 However, because you rely entirely on users to republish content, this method may not be successful for large organizations or for those where centralized oversight of content is required.